Notes on fundamental algebraic supergeometry. Hilbert and Picard superschemes: The Picard superscheme

 Here is an example when the above situation can realize.
 Consider a fixed smooth projective curve $X_0$ of genus $g\ge 1$ over $k$, and let $X=X_0\times \Spec(R)$.
 Let $\Lcl_0$ be a line bundle of degree $g-1$ with $H^1(X_0,\Lcl_0)\neq 0$, i.e., the corresponding point sits on the theta divisor in $\Pic^{g-1}(X_0)$.
 Now consider any curve in $\Pic^{g-1}(X_0)$ passing through this point and not contained in the theta-divisor.
 Then take the induced family of line bundles over $k[[t]]$.

 Furthermore, by allowing to vary the curve as well, we can make sure that $\Lcl$ is a theta-characteristic on $X$, so $\Xcal$ would be a family of SUSY curves.

-\begin{proof}[Proof of Proposition] Let us consider the functor $\As\mapsto \SPic_+(\Xcal_\As/\As)$ on local Artin $R$-superalgebras with the residue field $k$.
+\begin{proof}[Proof of Proposition] Let us consider the functor $\As\mapsto {\SPic}(\Xcal_\As/\As)$ on local Artin $R$-{super\-algebras} with the residue field $k$.
 Restricting this functor to local Artin $R$-algebras with $\As_+=k$ and arguing as in the proof of Proposition \ref{prop:even-ring-Pic-repr}, we see that if the deformation functor were pro-representable then the functor

 on the category of finite-dimensional torsion $R$-modules would be left exact.
 Note that by the base change,

 But $H^1(X,\Lcl)$ is a finitely generated $R$-module with $H^1(X,\Lcl)\otimes_R k=H^1(X,\Lcl_0)$ and $H^1(X,\Lcl)\otimes_R K=0$ (still by the base change).
 Hence, $H^1(X,\Lcl)$ is a nonzero torsion $R$-module, so it is a direct sum of $R$-modules of the form $R/(t^n)$.
 Thus, it is enough to observe that the functor